 Of course, care is needed.
 These places that are recommended are not made for humans!
 They are natural, they do not adhere to health and safety regulations.
 If parking is full or difficult, find another spot to visit (not all spots have vehicular access).
 Please be safe, respect the environment and stick to the footpaths.

-With the summer, the lifting of covid restrictions and the still tight restrictions on travel, Dorset is experiencing a massive boom in tourism.
-The beaches are packed but there are plenty of other places available to escape the high temperatures!
+After the effects of covid, Dorset is experiencing a massive boom in tourism.
+The beaches can fill up quickly, but there are plenty of other places, away from the crowds, to escape the high temperatures!
 It can even be possible to find your own little spot.

 The River Stour is Dorset’s main river, almost splitting the county into two.
 Starting at Stourhead in Wiltshire, it travels though villages and hamlets of Thomas Hardy’s literary landscape of The Vale of the little Dairies, known in reality as the Blackmore Vale.
 Passing the small towns of Sturminster Newton and Blandford Forum and then larger conurbations of Wimborne, Poole and Bournemouth, it eventually reaches the sea at Christchurch harbour, and escaping out into the world past Hengistbury Head.

 Scattered along it’s banks are many fishing spots and there are a few locations where access is possible and the river is shallow.
 It makes these little havens perfect for a refreshing escape.